omkarsingh1008/multi_label_loss_pypi/README.md

 # tf-multilabelloss
-Create a multilabelloss which can help as whe we working on multilabel classification model. meaning of multilabel classification is that:-
+Create a multilabelloss which can help as when we working on multilabel classification model. meaning of multilabel classification is that:-

 * develop a single model that will provide binary classification predictions for each of the num_class